ZenSoftware/zen/apps/api/src/app/auth/README.md

 | **Http Controllers**  | `HttpCaslGuard` | `HttpGuard` | `HttpUser`       |
 | **Common**            | `CaslSubject`   | `Roles`     | `AllowAnonymous` |

-These are a complete set of Nest guards & directives that can be applied to either classes or functions to declaritively apply permissions.
+These are a complete set of Nest guards & decorators that can be applied to either classes or functions to declaritively apply permissions.
 `GqlCaslGuard` and `GqlGuard` extract the user from the JWT token and makes the `RequestUser` accessible via an injectable paramater `GqlUser`.
 This is symmetric to how the Nest HTTP controller guards `HttpCaslGuard` & `HttpGuard` work to extract the `RequestUser` via `HttpUser`.
 The definition for `RequestUser` is quite simple:

 ```ts